Kotlin/KEEP/proposals/extensions/android-parcelable.md

 Global customization is problematic wrt inceremental and separate compilation, but this can be addressed in the future.

 ## Handling hierarchies of Parcelable classes

+Hierarchies of Parcelable classes are challenging from two points of view:
+- organizing constructors (see above)
+- deserializing an instance of the right class from a Parcel, when the container has only a reference to a superclass.

+The latter issue seems to be resolvable by "tagging" such records through writing fully-qualified names of concrete classes to parcels, but it's not clear whether it's a good idea, since
+- it involves reflection
+- it will increase the size of parcels

+This proposal does not support hierarchies for now.